Coșereni

 Coșereni is a commune located in Ialomița County, Muntenia, Romania, about 50 km to the northeast of Bucharest.
 It is composed of a single village, Coșereni.

+Geography

+The commune is situated in the Wallachian Plain, on the right bank of the Ialomița River.
+It is located in the western part of Ialomița County, 8 km southwest of Urziceni and 70 km west of the county seat, Slobozia.

+Coșereni is crossed by national road DN2 (part of European route E85 on this stretch), a road which links Bucharest with the historical regions of Moldavia and Bukovina in northeastern Romania.
+County road DJ201 branches off in Coșereni, going west towards Slobozia and Țăndărei.

 History

 On October 30, 1992, the singers Doina and Ion Aldea Teodorovici died following a road accident in Coșereni.
 A monument was erected where the accident took place.